aLyapricon/splattim-website/hosting/static/src/_i18n/en/privacy.md

 a.
 Actions for Google
 I use Actions for Google to invoke an action to fulfill the request that you provided by using Google Assistant.
 Google Assistant and Actions for Google are products by Google.
 You can find the privacy statement of Google at https://www.google.com/policies/privacy/

 b.
+Amazon Alexa
+I also use Amazon Alexa to invoke a skill to fulfill the request that you provided by using Amazon Alexa.
+Alexa is a product by Amazon.
+You can find the privacy statement of Amazon at https://www.amazon.com/gp/help/customer/display.html?nodeId=468496

+c.
 Dialogflow
 In addition, I use Dialogflow to convert your input into Actions and Parameters using machine learning.
-Dialogflow analyzeds what you said or wrote and helps me to repond in the most useful way.
+Dialogflow analyzes what you said or wrote and helps SPLAT TIM to repond in the most useful way.
 The data transmitted by Dialogflow to SPLAT TIM contains no persistent identifiers.
 Dialogflow is a subsidiary of Google.
 You can find out more about Dialogflow privacy and terms at https://dialogflow.com/terms-and-privacy

-c.
+d.
 AWS (Amazon Web Services)
-I use AWS to process the input provided by Dialogflow.
+I use AWS to process the input provided by Dialogflow and Amazon Alexa.
 This input is used to filter data collected from the splatoon2.ink API and return useful information.
 AWS is a subsidiary of Amazon.com, Inc. or a company affiliated with the latter (“Amazon.com”).
 You can obtain further information in the data privacy provisions of AWS at https://aws.amazon.com/privacy/

-d.
+e.
 Firebase
 In addition, I use Firebase for hosting the SPLAT TIM website.
 Firebase is a subsidiary of Google.
 You can find the privacy statement of Google at https://www.google.com/policies/privacy/

-e.
+f.
 Mailchimp
 I use MailChimp to administer a database with e-mail addresses, as well as to send e-mails.
 The service administers data when an e-mail that I have sent was read, or when links contained in it were opened.
 MailChimp is a service of Rocket Science Group LLC.
 You can find further information on MailChimp at https://mailchimp.com/legal/privacy/

 ## 5. Deletion of data